CRIMINAL LAW I - 2022/3

 - Involuntary conduct (automatism), and intoxication

-- The mental element in crime, including doctrines of direct and oblique intention and recklessness.
+- The mental element in crime, including doctrines of direct and oblique intention, recklessness and negligence

 - The coincidence of the ‘mens rea’ and the ‘actus reus’ of a crime